Inferring Pluggable Types with Machine Learning: Introduction

-To evaluate these models and encodings, we conducted a feasibility study.
+To evaluate these models and encodings, we conducted a feasibility study: we trained models to predict where to place type qualifiers for one popular pluggable type system.
+We would have preferred to repeat this experiment for more than one type system, to show the generality of our approach, but a lack of publicly-available data prevents us from doing so; we show this empiricially in \cref{sec:rq3-nonnull}.
 Of the commonly used type qualifiers, those for nullability in Java are the most common.
 We therefore conducted our feasibility study on nullness: if there is not enough data for Java nullness type qualifiers to train an effective model, there is not enough data to train an effective model for \emph{any} pluggable type system.
-First, we collected a dataset from Github of Java classes, each of which uses one of 31 different \<@Nullable> annotations.
-After cleaning, this dataset contains 32,370 classes; more details about the dataset and its collection are presented in \cref{ssec_dp}.
+First, we collected a dataset from GitHub of Java classes, each of which uses one of 31 different \<@Nullable> annotations.
+After cleaning, this dataset contains 32,370 classes.
 We then used our methodology for building a \napast encoding to derive a \napast encoding for nullness.
-Then, we trained the three models using this dataset: the two graph models (a GCN and a GTN) using the derived \napast encoding, and the text-based LLM using syntax-based code chunking.
-We then compared their performance on 12 open-source projects that had previously been annotated for the popular NullAway typechecker~\cite{BanerjeeCS2019}.
-The GTN outperformed the other models we evaluated: the GCN requires additional postprocessing to reach acceptable performance, while the LLM is too limited in token capacity to be effective on large projects.
-Our best model (the GTN) achieves 89\% recall of the human-written type qualifiers and 60\% precision; its inferred annotations eliminate 60\% of the NullAway warnings that a human would need to triage (a proxy for human effort).
-Our success for nullability suggests that our approach may be effective with other type qualifiers, but unfortunately we lack enough data for any other type qualifier to test this hypothesis.
+Then, we trained the four models using this dataset: the two graph models (a GCN and a GTN) using the derived \napast encoding, the GCN using the baseline TDG encoding (which cannot benefit from the GTN, because it is a homogenous graph), and the text-based LLMs (CodeQwen1.5-7B-Chat and GPT-4) using syntax-based code chunking.
+We then compared their performance on 9 open-source projects that had previously been annotated for the popular NullAway typechecker~\cite{BanerjeeCS2019}.
+The GTN with the \napast encoding outperformed the other models we evaluated: both GCN models have lower recall than \nullgtn; TDG GCN has higher precision than \nullgtn but fails to reduce warnings, while NullGCN trails on both precision and recall.
+LLMs can hallucinate edits at scale; CodeQwen attains very high precision (0.91) but low recall (0.21), and GPT-4 has high precision (0.76) with moderate recall (0.25).
+Our best model (which we call \nullgtn) achieves 69\% recall of the human-written type qualifiers and 39\% precision; its inferred annotations eliminate 69\% of the NullAway warnings that a human would need to triage (a proxy for human effort).

-However, to assist future researchers or practitioners who would like to train a similar model for another type qualifier (and answer \textbf{RQ3}), we explore how much training data one needs for adequate performance.
-We rebuilt our best model with random samples of the dataset and re-ran the evaluation to show how much data it needs before it acheives good performance.
-We found that around 16k human-annotated classes were needed: a large but not impossible-to-reach number.
-We counted 217,922 annotations in these classes.